 In 2015, the Company's board of directors and stockholders approved the 2015 Employee Stock Purchase Plan (the 2015 ESPP), which became effective upon the closing of the IPO in May 2015.
 The Company initially reserved a total of 243,347 shares of common stock for issuance under the 2015 ESPP.
 The 2015 ESPP provides that the number of shares reserved and available for issuance under the 2015 ESPP will be cumulatively increased on January 1 of each calendar years by 1% of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or such lesser amount as specified by the compensation committee of the board of directors.
-For the calendar year beginning January 1, 2016 and 2017, the number of shares reserved for issuance under the 2015 ESPP was increased by 271,960 and 331,254 shares.
-The Company issued 23,325 shares under the ESPP during the year ended December 31, 2016.
+For the calendar year beginning January 1, 2017 and 2018, the number of shares reserved for issuance under the 2015 ESPP was increased by 331,254 and 435,775 shares, respectively.
+The Company issued 16,703 and 23,325 shares under the ESPP during the years ended December 31, 2017 and 2016, respectively.